 The good news is I don’t see any reason to say that Xyngular is a scam.
 However, it sends alarm bells ringing so it’s not something I will recommend to you.

-There are better options out there and I’ll tell you more about it later.
+There are better options out there.

 What Is Xyngular?